samcrow/JRBPSurvey/README.md

 Documentation files (in the `doc` folder) are licensed under the GNU Free Documentation License, version 1.3 ([GFDL.txt](GFDL.txt)).

-Other files in the project are licensed under the GNU General Public License, version 3.0 or (at your option) any later version ([GPL.txt](GPL.txt)).

 The source code of this project is available at [https://github.com/samcrow/JRBPSurvey](https://github.com/samcrow/JRBPSurvey).